Oakie Doke: Plot synopsis

 Oakie Doke is a character who lives in an oak tree.
 His head is an acorn and he wears an oak leaf on his upper body.
 His skin is light green and he has distinctive rosy cheeks.
 He is very friendly and a well-respected member of the forest.
 He slides down the slide around his treehouse every morning and his friends include squirrels, mice, frogs, hedgehogs and moles.

 In the show's opening titles, one of Oakie's friends would ring a bell at the bottom of his tree, which would wake him up.
 He would then ride a slide that wound round the trunk of the tree to the bottom.
 The episode then began.
 In a typical episode, there is a friend who has an everyday problem in the woods, to which Oakie immediately comes to their aid.
 There is usually a dilemma, but he helps the friend in need and is often assisted by his other friends from the forest.
 Many of the problems that arise are a result of the actions of Dave and Denzil, who are known to carry actions out without considering the consequences.
 However, they usually show some remorse when Oakie later confronts the pair about their behaviour.

-Towards the end of each episode, after Oakie helps solve the problem, he states: "Well, it's like I always say...", followed by a rhyming phrase.
+Towards the end of each episode, after Oakie helps solve the problem, he states: "Well, it's just like I always say...", followed by a rhyming phrase.
 This phrase would be in relation to the solution of the problem.
 This is then greeted with approving laughter and applause from whoever is present at the time.